How do I create, post and advertise client surveys?

 Below, you will see two instances of the same survey.
 In the first screenshot you will see that the client indicated that they needed help with financing and the follow-up questions in the survey pertain to financing.
 In the second screenshot you will see that the client indicated that they are interested in certification assistance and now the follow-up certification question is presented.

+Also in the right hand panel is the option to preview your survey.
 It's very important that you preview the survey on eCenter before advertising it to potential respondents.
-To do this, make sure that the survey status of "Active - Public" and then simply click the "[Preview]" URL that displays in the right hand panel.
+To do this, make sure that the survey status of "Active" and then simply click the "[Preview]" URL that displays in the right hand panel.
 This will take you directly to a preview version of the survey.
 In preview mode you can see what the survey looks like, but you cannot actually respond to the survey.
+It is never a bad idea to respond to the survey once with a dummy client.
+To get the same experience a client would have going through the survey.

 You can create a survey request list as follows: